Team

 CEO and Psychotherapist

-Lauren Gomez LCSW
+Lauren Gomez, LCSW

-Rebecca Davis LCSW
+Rebecca Davis-Duran LCSW

 Faith Tipton LCSW